EZCDeveloper/ticket-dashboard-pw-TEST/Test_Cases.en.md

 - **Priority:** High
 - **Type:** E2E / UI
 - **Preconditions:**
-  - The user is logged into the application.
+  - The user is logged into the application (not implemented yet)
   - At least one ticket exists in the system.
   - The "Edit Ticket" functionality is available and accessible.